You are hereTahoe to Whitney Backpacker's Forum Site Features, Point, and Purpose.

 Tahoe to Whitney Backpacker's Forum Site Features, Point, and Purpose.

-The Tahoe to Whitney Forums are for backpacker feedback, trail condition updates, trip reports, and your insights about every location covered by this Tahoe to Whitney High Sierra trail guide.
+These Tahoe to Whitney Trails Forums are for backpacker feedback, trail condition updates, trip reports, and your insights about every location from Lake Tahoe to Mount Whitney along the High Sierra Crestline covered by the trail guide.

-Every page on the trail guide has comments links that links up with the proper page in this forum to post up comments, updates, supplemental information or our questions about every segment of trail this guide covers.
+Every page on the trail guide has comments links to the proper place in these fourms covering that bit of trail and terrain.
+You can post up comments, questions, updates, and supplemental information about every segment and section of trail this guide covers.

-The Trails and Topics Forums were created to allow us to both access and share current information, as well as get an idea about the wide range of approaches, and wildly different experiences different folks can have on exactly the same trails.
+The Trails and Topics Forums were created to allow us to both access and share current information, as well as get an idea about the wide range of approaches, and wildly different expectations and experiences (and weather!) different folks can have on exactly the same trails.

 I like to say the guide is for facts, and the forum is for experiences, but that is not altogether true.
-The forum allows us to both express our experiences and update the facts.
+The forum allows us to both highlight experience and update the facts.

 The Trail Guide is the basis of this project.
 The trail guide currently covers the TYT and PCT from Lake Tahoe to Tuolumne Meadows in draft form.
 I am working dilligently to bring the North Sierra sections of the guide to finish form as quickly as possible.